 "Materials science for electrochemical storage: Achievements and new directions."

 Confirmed invited speakers :

 Leif Hammarström, Uppsala University

 Anja-Verena Mudring, Stockholm University and University of Alabama

 Marika Edoff, Uppsala University

 Rosa Palacin, Institut de Ciència de Materials de Barcelona

-A number of select high school students will be invited to participate in the symposium on Dec 7-8, with the opportunity to ask questions to the plenary speakers.
+About 150 high school students were invited to participate in the symposium on Dec 7-8, and given the opportunity to ask questions to the plenary speakers.

-There will also be academic sessions on Dec 6, with invited speakers, and an open poster session.
+There was also academic sessions on Dec 6, with invited speakers, and an open poster session.

-The symposium is organized by Molecular Frontiers Foundation and Chalmers University of Technology, through the Areas of Advance Nanoscience and Nanotechnology, Energy and Materials Science.
+The symposium was organized by Molecular Frontiers Foundation and Chalmers University of Technology, through the Areas of Advance Nanoscience and Nanotechnology, Energy and Materials Science.